huggingface/evaluation-guidebook/contents/Automated benchmarks/Tips and tricks.md

 ![Spacing, tokenization and template](https://pbs.twimg.com/media/GPANfpiasAA9b6F?format=png&name=medium)

-### Tokenization and MCQA evaluations
+### Tokenization
-When looking at an MCQA evaluation, you'll likely encounter a number of issues related to tokenization that you'll need to be careful about.

 1. **Tokenizing the context and choices together or separately**

-In general, you want to tokenize the context together with the choices, as it creates a succession of tokens which is likely/natural for the model.
+When looking at an MCQA evaluation, in general, you want to tokenize the context together with the choices, as it creates a succession of tokens which is likely/natural for the model.

 However, some tokenizers (like the [Llama one](https://github.com/EleutherAI/lm-evaluation-harness/pull/531#issuecomment-1595586257)) do not satisfy `enc(context + choice) = enc(context) + enc(choice)` (and add or remove spacing).
 This means that comparing the logprobabilities of the choices is not easy, as the context tokens can "bleed out" into them, messing up the comparison.